The Kerr/CFT correspondence and its extensions: a comprehensive review: Scattering from Near-Extremal Black Holes

 \subsection{Microscopic accounting of superradiance}

-We mentioned in Section \ref{propBH} that extremal spinning black holes which do not admit a globally defined timelike Killing vector spontaneously emit quanta in the range of frequencies \eqref{superradrangeJ}.
-This quantum effect is related by detailed balanced to the classical effect of superradiant wave emission which occur in the same range of frequencies.
+We mentioned in Section~\ref{propBH} that extremal spinning black holes that do not admit a globally-defined timelike Killing vector spontaneously emit quanta in the range of frequencies \eqref{superradrangeJ}.
+This quantum effect is related by detailed balance to the classical effect of superradiant wave emission, which occur in the same range of frequencies.

-It has been argued that the bound \eqref{superradrangeJ} essentially follows from Fermi-Dirac statistics of the fermionic spin-carrying degrees of freedom in the dual two-dimensional CFT \cite{Dias:2007nj} (see also \cite{Emparan:2007en}).
+It has been argued that the bound~\eqref{superradrangeJ} essentially follows from Fermi--Dirac statistics of the fermionic spin-carrying degrees of freedom in a dual two-dimensional CFT~\cite{Dias:2007nj} (see also~\cite{Emparan:2007en}).
 These arguments were made for specific black holes in string theory but one expects that they can be applied to generic extremal spinning black holes, at least qualitatively.
 Let us review these arguments here.

-One starts with the assumption that extremal spinning black holes are modeled by a $2d$ CFT where the left and right sectors are coupled only very weakly.
-The total energy and entropy are therefore approximately the sum of the left and right energies and entropies.
-The state corresponding to an extremal spinning black hole is modeled as a filled Fermi sea on the right sector with zero entropy and a thermal state on the left sector, which accounts for the black hole entropy.
+One starts with the assumption that extremal spinning black holes are modeled by a $2d$~CFT, where the left and right sectors are coupled only very weakly.
+Therefore, the total energy and entropy are approximately the sum of the left and right energies and entropies.
+The state corresponding to an extremal spinning black hole is modeled as a filled Fermi sea on the right sector with zero entropy and a thermal state on the left sector, which accounts for the black-hole entropy.
 The right-moving fermions form a condensate of aligned spins $s=+1/2$, which accounts for the macroscopic angular momentum.
-It is expected from details of emission rates in several parametric regimes to assume that fermions are only present on the right sector while bosons are present in both sectors \cite{Cvetic:1997ap,Cvetic:2009jn}.
+It is expected from details of emission rates in several parametric regimes that fermions are only present on the right sector, while bosons are present in both sectors~\cite{Cvetic:1997ap,Cvetic:2009jn}.